CartoDB/dataservices-api/README.md

-# geocoder-api
+# Data Services API
-The CartoDB Geocoder SQL API (server and client FTM)
+The CartoDB Data Services SQL API (server and client FTM)

 ### Deploy instructions
-Steps to deploy a new Geocoder API version :
+Steps to deploy a new Data Services API version :

 - Deploy new version of dataservices API to all servers
 - Update the server user using: ALTER EXTENSION cdb_dataservices_server UPDATE TO '<CURRENT_VERSION>';